bansaljas/DeCipher/README.md

 ---

+<ins>**16 Novemeber 2020 - Present:**</ins>
+- **Implementation Phase 6**

+   - Added functionality to handle Global as well as Functional Scopes.
+   - Introduced print statement.
+   - The process of error handling was improved.
+   - Implemented the execution of function calls.

+---

 ## How to Run:

 - The code will run on *Visual Studio Code 2019*.
 You need to connect the project with **C++ Boost External Library**.
 - Now give the program you'd like to evaluate in *sample.txt* file.
-- Now, we can run the *main.cpp* file.
+- Now, we can run the *main.cpp* file and get the desired output.